Note About Blocklists

 Blocklists only provide a modest level of protection against snoopers — you can read all about their limitations here.
 For better privacy, you can use a VPN while torrenting.

 A blocklist is simply a list of IP addresses to block when torrenting.
 Typically, these lists consist of the IP addresses of known snoopers or malware providers.

 Most of the good BitTorrent clients support blocklists – for example, Transmission or uTorrent.

 Where To Find Blocklists

-The Bitsurge list is a list of “anti-torrent” group.
-It was created for the Transmission torrent client but it can be used with any compatible client.
+The Bitsurge list is a list of “anti-torrent” groups.
+It was created for the Transmission torrent client, but it can be used with any compatible client.